 - Risk of foreclosure: If you’re unable to repay your loan, you could lose your home.
 Unsecured loans are far less risky.

-- Closing costs: Mortgage loans require significant up-front closing costs.
+- Closing costs: Mortgage loans require high up-front closing costs.
 You always pay those costs whether you roll them into your loan balance, write a check, or take a higher rate.
-To close your loan, you’ll spend between several hundred and several thousand dollars, and you need to add that amount to whatever you’re spending the money on.
+To close your loan, you’ll spend between several hundred and several thousand dollars, and you need to add that amount to the costs of wherever you’re spending the money.

 Alternative Ways to Get Money

 Refinancing your loan is a big step.
 If you prefer to take less drastic measures, you’ve got several options.